roman-ellerbrock/QuTree/README.md

 ## Getting Started

+There are different ways to install QuTree library and corresponding executables.
+The easiest way to try out the executables would be to use a Docker container.
+You can always install QuTree from source.

 ### Docker container of the executables

-If you have Docker installed, it would be the easiest way for you to try out the executables.
+To obtain a Docker container with precompiled executables, type:

 ```bash
 docker pull mtzgroup/qutree:latest